MikeMpapa/CNNs-Speech-Music-Discrimination/README.md

   * CNNs + median_filtering
   * CNNs + median_filtering + HMMs
  * Two pretrained CNNs on the task of Speech/Music Discrimination.
 The network can be also used for weight initialization for other similar tasks.
+ * An audio dataset consisting of more than 10h continous audio streams.
+At this point the data are available in the form of spectrograms.

 ##Installation
 - Dependencies